biodiversity-cz/nginx-noroot-fpmSocket/README.md

 In combination with the [second container](https://github.com/biodiversity-cz/php-fpm-noroot-socket) provides a set to run PHP-FPM powered application in an unprivileged Kubernetes cluster settings.
 The paths are fitted to the [Nette Framework](https://nette.org/) habits.

 Derived from [Dockette](https://github.com/dockette/web) (with a single and privileged container) and Matthew Palmer [article](https://matthewpalmer.net/kubernetes-app-developer/articles/php-fpm-nginx-kubernetes.html) (using tcp socket instead of unix php-fpm).
+Only 4xx/5xx logged in default settings.

 ## Docker-compose
 Named volume *sock* shares the php-fpm unix socket between both containers.